JoseZalez/Houdini-scripts/OPENCL.md

 OpenCL in houdini can take advantage of processing data much faster than vex or compiled sops on c++.

-THe only takeaway mainly is that you need to prepare the inputs and error feedback couldnt be worse sometimes.
+The main takeaway is that you need to prepare the inputs and error feedback couldnt be worse sometimes.

 I will post here a few code examples I create from time to time.